heycarsten/lcbo-api/doc/lcboapi-proposed.md

 I can't stop thinking about this, so I'm just going to get it out in the open so I can stop thinking about it! :laughing:

+I can see a bigger vision for this API and data, read on and give it a think, also let me know what you think!
+I need your help :pray:

 ## Conductor (lcboapi-conductor)

 Responsible for crawling source data, normalizing, and shipping to trusted